-Readies his eye like a strongman’s muscle,
+Readying his eye like a strongman’s muscle,

-And prepares to conclude a life
+And prepares to conclude life

 And roll away the world in revolutions.

-He stalls the perfect kill.
+He toys with the perfect kill.

-The evening alive with anticipation.
+The evening is alive with anticipation.

-Heavens breathe in.
+The heavens breathe in.

 Seconds pass like tremors

-While he toys with us all,
+While he makes us all wait,